 Have Computershare's shares ever split?

-Computershare's shares were split on a 4:1 basis on 4 October 1999.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 4 shares.
+Computershare's shares were split on a 4:1 basis on 5 October 1999.
+So if you had owned 1 share the day before the split, the next day you would own 4 shares.
 This wouldn't directly have changed the overall worth of your Computershare shares – just the quantity.
 However, indirectly, the new 75% lower share price could have impacted the market appetite for Computershare shares which in turn could have impacted Computershare's share price.

 Computershare share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Computershare's is 1.0578.
-This would suggest that Computershare's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Computershare's is 0.701.
+This would suggest that Computershare's shares are less volatile than average (for this exchange).

-Computershare Limited provides issuer service, mortgage service, employee equity plans, communication, business, stakeholder relationship management, and technology services in Australia, the United States, the United Kingdom, Canada, Asia, and internationally.
-The company's issuer services comprise the provision of registry maintenance corporate actions, stakeholder relationship management, corporate governance, and related services; mortgage services and property rental, and tenant bond protection service; employee share plans and voucher services include administration and related services for employee share and option plans, and childcare voucher administration services; and business services comprise the provision of bankruptcy, class action, and corporate trust administration services.
-Its communication services and utilities operations consist of document composition and printing, intelligent mailing, inbound process automation, scanning, and electronic delivery; and technology services consist of the provision of software in share registry and financial services.
-The company was founded in 1978 and is based in Abbotsford, Australia.
+Computershare Limited provides issuer, employee share plans and voucher, business, communication and utilities, technology, and mortgage and property rental services.
+The company offers issuer services that include register maintenance, corporate actions, stakeholder relationship management, corporate governance, and related services; mortgage services and property rental, including tenancy bond protection services; and employee share plans and voucher services comprising administration and related services for employee share and option plans, and childcare voucher administration services.
+It also provides business services, including the provision of bankruptcy, class action, and corporate trust administration services; communication services and utilities operations consisting of document composition and printing, intelligent mailing, inbound process automation, scanning, and electronic delivery; and technology services, such as software solutions in share registry and financial services, as well as agency services in connection with the administration of debt securities.
+It operates in Australia, New Zealand, Asia, Canada, Continental Europe, the United Kingdom, the Channel Islands, Ireland, Africa, and the United States.
+The company was incorporated in 1978 and is based in Abbotsford, Australia.